-The 19 ft. line drain valves are located in two different places.
+The hot and cold low point water line drain valves are located in two different places.

 Two are located under the rear bed and access has been provided in the bed top under the mattress.
 (If you are long and lanky, they can be reached through the exterior storage compartment.)
 The other two line drain valves are located under the roadside dinette seat.
 Remove the cushions to access a removable panel in the lounge top.